TheNoeTrevino/no-go.nvim/README.md

   -- Reveal concealed lines when cursor is on the if err != nil line -- This allows you to inspect the error handling by hovering over the collapsed line reveal_on_cursor = true,

+	-- smart navigation keys (only used when reveal_on_cursor is false) -- these keys will skip over concealed blocks
+	-- set to false to disable smart navigation entirely -- i personally personally use jkl; so these would be different for me. keys = {
+		down = "j",
+		up = "k",
+	},
 })
 ```